-We take the following maintenance procedures to ensure that our facilities are in good and safe condition: Routine maintenance, repairs and safety issues are reported through the ACCESS work-order system managed by the ACCESS Facilities and Operations office.
+The following maintenance procedures are taken to ensure that our facilities are in good and safe condition: routine maintenance, repairs and safety issues are reported through the ACCESS work-order system managed by the ACCESS Facilities and Operations office.

-Work orders are prioritized daily by emergency status, health and safety issues.
+Work orders are prioritized daily by emergency status, health, and safety issues.
 They are assigned daily to the maintenance crew by the lead facilities maintenance technician (FMT).